When you buy via links on this page, I may earn an affiliate commission. Learn more.

 The key to moisturizing dry skin isn’t expensive spa treatments, but mostly just taking care of your skin on a daily basis.
-Here’s some basic tips for moisturizing your dry skin.
+To start, here are three tips on how to moisturize dry skin:

-1. Wash.
 One of the biggest culprits of dry skin are soaps that dry out your skin.
-Look for moisturizer based soaps made out of the “butters”
+Look for moisturizer based soaps made out of the “butters.”

-2. Protect.
 Now that you removed the bad stuff and exposed the good, you need to protect your skin with a thick, non-pore clogging moisturizer.
-Some people swear by petroleum jelly brands like Vaseline (which we cover below and can clog pores), however brands like Neutrogena and The Body Shop’s line of lightweight butters (I really like the Mango Body Butter) are excellent choices that are also budget friendly moisturizers.
-On a bit more expensive side, try brands like LUSH and Crab Tree & Evelyn (C&E’s new citrus line of products are amazing).
+Some people swear by petroleum jelly brands like Vaseline (which we cover below and can clog pores).
+But brands like Neutrogena and The Body Shop’s line of lightweight butters (I really like the Mango Body Butter) are excellent choices that are also budget friendly moisturizers.

 How to Moisturize Dry Skin: To Vaseline or Not to Vaseline

-Aquaphor Healing Ointment. is a great alternative for those with extremely dry, chapped skin who want the moisturizing benefits of Vaseline, without the ultra heavy thickness.
+Aquaphor is a great alternative for those with extremely dry, chapped skin who want the moisturizing benefits of Vaseline, without the ultra heavy thickness.